zeke/devcenter-scraper/content/md/platform-api-reference.md

 ## Overview
 The platform API empowers developers to automate, extend and combine Heroku with other services.
 You can use the platform API to programmatically create apps, provision add-ons and perform other tasks that could previously only be accomplished with Heroku toolbelt or dashboard.
 For details on getting started, see the [quickstart](https://devcenter.heroku.com/articles/platform-api-quickstart).
 ### Authentication
-HTTP basic authentication must be constructed from email address and [api token](https://devcenter.heroku.com/articles/authentication) as `{email-address}:{api-token}`, base64 encoded and passed as the Authorization header for each request, for example `Authorization: Basic 0123456789ABCDEF=`.
+OAuth should be used to authorize and revoke access to your account to yourself and third parties.
+Details can be found in this [devcenter OAuth article](https://devcenter.heroku.com/articles/oauth).

-API token authentication works well for personal scripts, but is not recommended for third party services.
-We plan to deliver OAuth later in the beta to provide better granularity and control when providing access to third party services.
+For personal scripts you may also use HTTP basic authentication, but OAuth is recommended for any third party services.
+HTTP basic authentication must be constructed from email address and [API token](https://devcenter.heroku.com/articles/authentication) as `{email-address}:{token}`, base64 encoded and passed as the Authorization header for each request, for example `Authorization: Basic 0123456789ABCDEF=`.

 ### Caching
 All responses include an `ETag` (or Entity Tag) header, identifying the specific version of a returned resource.
 You may use this value to check for changes to a resource by repeating the request and passing the `ETag` value in the `If-None-Match` header.
 If the resource has not changed, a `304 Not Modified` status will be returned with an empty body.
 If the resource has changed, the request will proceed normally.
 ### Clients